 With that said, I have a few recommendations for you.

 - This dough is a little sticky.
-With gluten free flours, you don’t always have the luxury of an easy-to-handle dough and a great final product together.
-So instead we sacrifice the easy dough so we can have excellent results.
+With gluten free flour, you don’t always have the luxury of an easy-to-handle dough and a great final product together.
+So instead, we sacrifice the easy dough so we can have excellent results.
 It’s worth the trade.
-Point is though, you need to dip your cup in starch or powdered sugar before you press down your cookies so they don’t stick.
+The point is, though, that you need to dip your cup in starch or powdered sugar before you press down your cookies so they don’t stick.

 So let’s bake.